sinned/wordpress-heroku/README.md

 Add a MySQL App to your app (in my case, I chose ClearDB)

 	$ heroku addons:add cleardb:ignite

+Add Mandrill to your app..
+Heroku Email doesn't work out of the box, so you need this:

+	$ heroku addons:add mandrill:starter

 With this config set, now we can push to heroku
 	$ git push heroku master